Inspired Healthcare Capital Lawsuit: December 2025 Update, SEC Review & Investor Losses

-UPDATED November 2025 — Investors in Inspired Healthcare Capital (“IHC”) continue to face mounting uncertainty as distributions remain suspended, the company remains under SEC review, new lawsuits emerge, and concerns grow about the financial condition of its senior-living properties.
-The White Law Group continues to represent dozens of IHC investors in FINRA arbitration claims involving losses in IHC private placements and DSTs.
+UPDATED December 2025 — Investors in Inspired Healthcare Capital (“IHC”) continue to face significant uncertainty as distributions remain suspended, the company remains under SEC review, litigation activity continues to expand, and concerns persist regarding the financial condition and long-term viability of IHC-sponsored senior-living investments.

 -